jcy204/ciderPolarity/README.md

                     verbose=False)                # whether to print progress or not
 ```

-The if just training the model is desired, the following can be executed:
+If the model only requires training, the following can be executed:

 ```python
 cdr_example.fit()